Rehabilitated prisoner's effort to turn his life around impresses Court of Appeal

 He only became aware he could appeal individual aspects of his sentence when talking to a group of visitors to the prison in March last year.

-The Court of Appeal judges said Rogers has taken every rehabilitative opportunity offered to him while in prison and was a mentor to other male prisoners.
+The Court of Appeal judges said Rogers had taken every rehabilitative opportunity offered to him while in prison and was a mentor to other male prisoners.

 As at the date of his sentencing in 2016, the judges said the imposition of an MPI for a cook in a significant and large-scale methamphetamine operation would not have been unusual.

-However, since then they said a full Court of Appeal bench has held a reasoned analysis that was required in regards to the imposition of an MPI and its length.
+However, since then they said a full Court of Appeal bench has held a reasoned analysis that was required in regard to the imposition of an MPI and its length.

 The court was of the view there were unique features of Rogers' case, including his personal circumstances, which meant an MPI longer than the one-third statutory period was not required.